jyotsna-priya/linux/283assignment1/Readme.md

     `cd 283assignment1`
 11. Copy the starter code files cmpe283-1.c and Makefile to this directory
 12. Make required changes in cmpe283-1.c file to include all the assignment functionality.
-(Referred to the Intel SDM for the list of MSRs)
+(Referred to the Intel SDM for the list of MSRs) and run make command:

+    `make`

+    This will create some more files in the current directory which includes cmpe283-1.ko which will be used to load the new module into the kernel.

 ### Load (insert) the new module
 13. Load the module into the kernel using the following command (use sudo or login as root):